-The components of our teaching and learning programme include Atuatanga Kete Ako (integrated projects), wānanga, (mentoring, Ara Ako design and advocacy) with Poutaahu (the delegated staff member), Ihotea (tutorials), Mahi Pūmanawa (passion projects), Mana Wahine/ Mana Tāne (gender based1 learning experiences) and Hau Mataaho (Toolkit for Life).
+The components of our teaching and learning programme include Atuatanga Kete Ako (collaborative projects)13, wānanga, (mentoring, Ara Ako design and advocacy) with Poutaahu (the delegated staff member), Mahi Pūmanawa (passion projects), Mana Wahine/Mana Tāne (gender based learning experiences) and Hau Mataaho (Toolkit for Life).

-Kura Tuakana Timetable
+Whare Tuakana Timetable

 We operate a flexible timetable to enable us to be responsive to changing priorities and the needs of mokopuna.
 Timetables may look different for individual mokopuna based on their learning needs and which may include a hybrid approach comprising a combination of online engagement at home and time spent learning at school.
-The kura tuakana programme runs from 8.30 am to 3.00 pm daily.
+The whare tuakana programme runs from 8.30 am to 3.00 pm daily.